pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_500.md

 ## Logging Into Oracle Cloud Instance

-1. In your web browser, navigate to cloud.oracle.com, then click Sign in.
+1. In your web browser, navigate to cloud.oracle.com
-- Enter your user name and password, then click Sign In.

 The following page should appear –
 ![](images/500/image500_1.png)
+- Enter your user name and password, then click Sign In.
 2. Click Home

 3. Create Data Preparation Task